The Best Way To Get To Great American Ball Park

 This is fine, though, since there are ample parking options.
 And as ballparks go, it is relatively easy to get to Great American, with several interstates on either side of downtown.
 You have inexpensive and expensive choices, and you have places to park where you can get in easily and places where you can get out easily.

 There are also lots of places to leave your car in the neighboring towns of Newport and Covington, across the Ohio River in Kentucky.
-They aren’t the closest or the easiest places to walk, but you do have the option of the Southbank Shuttle.
+They aren’t the closest or the easiest places to walk (there are closer cheap spots), but you do have the option of the Southbank Shuttle.

-You can usually find cheap or even free parking in both towns (well detailed in the Great American Ball Park E-Guide!), and the nice thing is that if you plan to take in some pre- or post-game food or entertainment, you have lots of dining options and fun things to do, especially at the Newport-On-The-Levee entertainment center.
+You can usually find cheap or even free parking in both towns, and the nice thing is that if you plan to take in some pre- or post-game food or entertainment, you have lots of dining options and fun things to do, especially at the Newport-On-The-Levee entertainment center.

 You might have reasons to park downtown for a game, and there are some good reasons to do so in certain cases.
 But if you’re looking for inexpensive parking with minimal walking and less traffic after the game, you could do worse than parking in Kentucky and hopping on a trolley.